Is having a morning routine really…

 2 pm-6 pm: I switch gears and tend to my afternoon tasks: emails, interviews, meetings, and calls.
 I wrap up what I’m working on and prepare for the next day.

 6 pm-8 pm: Every evening, I make it a priority to learn something new – watch videos, take an online course, read a book, listen to podcasts or audiobooks.
-I also use this time to play and enjoy things I am passionate about – soccer, painting, drawing, or playing with the cats.
+I also use this time to play and enjoy things I am passionate about – soccer, painting, drawing, or playing with our kitties.

 8:30 pm: I head into the kitchen to cook dinner with my husband, unwinding, and catching up with each other.